xmos/lib_device_control/doc/rst/lib_device_control.rst

 I2C, SPI and XSCOPE Transports
 ==============================

-The I2C, SPI and XSCOPE Transports are very similar in concept, so the I2C is given here as an example.
+I2C, SPI and XSCOPE Transports are very similar in concept, so the I2C is given here as an example.

 Allocating hardware resources
 -----------------------------

 Allocating the necessary pins for the transport is the responsibility of the application.
-For example, for an I2C slave application, two ports must be allocated for SCL and SDA lines and passed to the I2C slave function in the transport thread, for example:
+For example, for an I2C slave application, two ports must be allocated for SCL and SDA lines and passed to the I2C slave function in the transport task, for example:

 .. literalinclude:: ../../examples/i2c/device/src/main.xc
    :language: c